-Non-regulatory approaches include purchase of lands in fee-simple (outright purchase, purchase of less than fee-simple interest (easements or development rights), working with other government partners for acquisition and management of open space lands, including Si View Metropolitan Park District and the Snoqualmie Tribe as well as private sector initiatives like nonprofit land trusts that preserve and steward lands.
+Non-regulatory approaches include purchase of lands in fee-simple (outright purchase, purchase of less than fee-simple interest (easements or development rights) and private sector initiatives like nonprofit land trusts that preserve and steward lands.
 Acquisition moneys can be raised or received from a number of sources, including bonds, revenue sharing, grants, impact fees and other taxes.
 Non-regulatory techniques are the most expensive to implement in the short-term but also provide long-term protection of land parcels, including public access and management capabilities.
 North Bend could seek conservation funds from county, state and federal sources.